AntonioFasano/BloomR/xlx.help.md

 Use it in the simplest form
 ----------------------------

-Assume you have the spreadsheet `survey.xlsx`, with consisting of an empty sheet and  two sheets `Survey1` and `Survey2` with  plain formatted  data  like the  following (anyway a `survey.xlsx` spreadsheet should accompany this manual):
+Let us start from a sample  the spreadsheet `survey.xlsx` (which you should find together with  this manual), with consisting of an empty sheet and  two sheets `Survey1` and `Survey2` with  plain formatted  data  like the  following:

 ![figure](res/tables.png)